 What is User Experience Design?

-When website designers discuss “user experience“, they’re talking about the overall journey, intent, success, and feelings behind a person’s visit to your website.
+When website designers discuss “user experience,” they’re talking about the overall journey, intent, success, and feelings behind a person’s visit to your website.
 As you can imagine, a ton of data goes into the research and design of a company website.
-The ultimate success of site however, heavily depends on what your potential customers experience and how they react.
+However, the site’s ultimate success heavily depends on what your potential customers experience and how they react.

 That’s a lot of information packed into one crucial topic.
-Before we get into the nitty-gritty of effective web design however, we need establish the connection between user experience and roofing sales.
+However, before we get into the nitty-gritty of effective web design, we need to establish the connection between user experience and roofing sales.

 Why Does User Experience Matter for Roofers?

-Suppose a worried homeowner stumbles upon a website in search of leak detection service.
+Suppose a worried homeowner stumbles upon a website in search of a leak detection service.
 Upon landing on the homepage, they discover a site hastily put together by an amateur (perhaps the contractor’s nephew).
-The page is loaded with spelling errors and worse, the user can’t find leak detection anywhere on the page.
+Unfortunately, the page is loaded with spelling errors, and worse, the user can’t find leak detection anywhere on the page.

 What would you do if you landed on such a poorly designed website?
 The swelling sense of frustration and disgust causes most people to bounce from the site within a matter of seconds.
-That’s the typical story behind extremely poor user experience.
+That’s the typical story behind the abysmal user experience.